catrincm/truthandsemantics-website/content/event/truthnat/index.md

 - Keith Simmons (UCONN)

 ### Call for Abstracts
 We would like to invite the submission of abstracts for several further talks on the conference’s themes.
 Talks might address the topics described above, but those related to broader aspects of the use or role of ‘true’ in natural language will also be welcome.
 Anonymised abstracts no longer than 2 pages should be submitted by May 22.
-Please send abstracts as pdf attachments to "[Poppy Mankowitz](mailto:popy.mankowitz@bristol.ac.uk)".
+Please send abstracts as pdf attachments to [Poppy Mankowitz](mailto:popy.mankowitz@bristol.ac.uk).
 Notification of acceptance will be sent out by June 15.

 Financial support covering travel and accommodation will be available.

-## Key dates
+### Key dates
-Conference: September 5th-6th
+<p>**Conference**: September 5th-6th<br>
-Deadline for submissions: May 22
+**Deadline for submissions**: May 22
-Notification of acceptance: July 1st
+**Notification of acceptance**: July 1st</p>

-Anonymised abstracts and further questions should be sent to "[Poppy Mankowitz](mailto:popy.mankowitz@bristol.ac.uk)".
+Anonymised abstracts and further questions should be sent to [Poppy Mankowitz](mailto:popy.mankowitz@bristol.ac.uk).